Alfresco/rest-api-bck/README.md

 #### Overriding repository version

-To select the version of the repository to execute the tests against override the alfresco.platform.version property, for example to run the tests against 5.1.d use:
+To select the version of the repository to execute the tests against override the alfresco.platform.version property, for example to run the tests against 5.2.a-EA use:

-`mvn install -Dalfresco.platform.version=5.1.d`
+`mvn install -Dalfresco.platform.version=5.2.a-EA`

-Other usable and tested versions are:

-`5.2.a-EA`
-`5.2-RETURN-OF-THE-API-SNAPSHOT`

 #### Including newer collections

-For including newer collections you can use a profile.
-The profiles are declared in the pom.xml.
-Currently used profiles are:

-`-P5.2` for version 5.2.x and newer

-A combinations which should work:
+By default, the collections executed will only test the APIs avaialble in releases between 4.2 and 5.1.

+To include collections that test the APIs added since 5.1 activate the appropriate profile when executing the maven command.

+Profiles currently available are:

-- `mvn clean install`
+- 5.2

-- `mvn clean install -Dalfresco.platform.version=5.2.a-EA`
+For example, to run all collections against the 5.2.a Early Access Community release execute the following command:

-- `mvn clean install -Dalfresco.platform.version=5.2.a-EA -P5.2`
+`mvn clean install -Dalfresco.platform.version=5.2.a-EA -P5.2`
-- `mvn clean install -Dalfresco.platform.version=5.2-RETURN-OF-THE-API-SNAPSHOT`
-- `mvn clean install -Dalfresco.platform.version=5.2-RETURN-OF-THE-API-SNAPSHOT -P5.2`